 Here are a few other tips to help you minimise interest:

-- Pay off as much as you can every month as soon as you can, rather than waiting for the due date
+- Pay off as much as you can every month, as soon as you can -- don't wait for the due date

 - Set up automatic payments to pay off your credit card with AutoPay